Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

    Once ROS Core has started, it will print `started core service [/rosout]` to the terminal window.

-5. Run the following command, replacing the IP address 127.0.0.1 with your ROS machine's IP or hostname.
+5. In your previous terminal, run the following command, replacing the IP address 127.0.0.1 with your ROS machine's IP or hostname.
 (If you don't know your IP address, you can find it out with the command `hostname -I`.
 If you're running ROS in a Docker container, the default incoming IP address is 0.0.0.0.)
     ```bash
     rosparam set ROS_IP 127.0.0.1
     ```